Regional District ADOPTS Land Use Regulation to implement the Cannabis Act

 What is the process for notifcation to Local Government for my Cannabis Retail license application?

-Cannabis Regulations Engagement Report NOW AVAILABLE
+Cannabis Regulations Engagement Report

 The Regional District of Central Kootenay (RDCK) hosted a series of six sub-regional workshops to build a common understanding of the cannabis industry in the RDCK.
 The workshops were held in conjunction with on-line engagement through a survey throughout the month of August 2018.
 Over 300 participants were engaged either on-line or in person.
 Workshops were held in Nelson, Meadow Creek, Castlegar, Nakusp, Creston and Winlaw.
 The purpose of this engagement was to invite members of the cannabis industry, interested community members and other stakeholders to discuss the role of local government in the transition and legalization of cannabis within the RDCK.
 A copy of the workshop presentation and engagement report is now available.